Something weird happened last night.

 So that brings it to 4 days of no Yoga!

-Also to make matters more worse I had a meeting at exactly 4pm!
+Also to make matters worse, I had a meeting at exactly 4pm!
 And I was too busy today that I wasn't able to prepare beforehand any food for me to eat at the time my fasting ended.

 So I was forced to eat a few sticks of stick-o (a chocolate based wafer stick) and a full pack of cheese wafers which means I was not following my Keto way of eating!